spear-sim/spear/docs/getting_started.md

 ### Running an example application

-We are now ready to run an example application.
+You are now ready to run an example application.

 ```console
 python examples/getting_started/run.py